Pourghorban/Turtle/README.md

 # Turtle
-This is my turtle exercise.
+This exercise is about designing my name with Turtle library Python.
+Computer Science
+University of Qom
+Computer Basics and Programming
+Fall Semester 2022